4 Reasons to Book a Balcony Cabin on your next Cruise

 We have to admit we would always love to cruise in a balcony cabin if we can and here are our reasons why!

 1. The extra space in a balcony cabin

-The actual room footage of a deluxe balcony cabin on the Explorer of the Seas is 164 square feet and 51 square feet of balcony, compared with the 150 square feet inside cabin which our Dad’s had chosen to have.
+The actual room footage of balcony cabins is normally larger than what you would find in an inside or outside cabin.
+For example, our deluxe balcony cabin on the Explorer of the Seas was 164 square feet and 51 square feet of balcony, compared with the 150 square feet inside cabin which our Dad’s had chosen to have.
 There was plenty of room to walk around the bed and we also had a area with a large couch.
 There was so much storage space when we unpacked half the cupboards were empty and we certainly didn’t travel light!

 2. Natural light in a balcony cabin

 It is wonderful to wake up and look straight out to sea or at a new port of call.
-It is also lovely having your own private area for watching arriving and leaving ports.
-You also know what clothes you need to wear, simple things but important.
-The Dads have had to ring us regularly for a weather report as they had no idea in their promenade cabin.
+It is also lovely having your own private area for watching as you arrive and leave ports.
+It really is your own private outside place and one of favourite places to enjoy a coffee in the morning and a cocktail for sail away!

 4. You really can have breakfast just for two in your balcony cabin

 Have you stayed in a balcony cabin?
 What other reasons would you add?
 What is your favourite cabin?
-We would love to hear any comments below!
+We would love to hear any comments!

 If you enjoyed this post please follow Paul and Carole Loves to Travel on: